 his name since he'd written for the Oz Club's magazine, The Baum

-Bugle.
 David and I started Hungry Tiger Press in 1994 because he

 wanted to publish an anthology of new and old Oz fiction and I wanted to